Alternative Loan Program

 No. Approval for an Alternative Loan does not commit you to taking out the loan.
 If approved, you may contact your lender at any time before disbursement to cancel or reduce the loan request.

 The Alternative Loan is disbursed directly to the school.
 If the loan is a full year loan, the student will receive one disbursement during the Fall semester and one disbursement during the Spring semester.
-If the loan is a one-semester loan, the student will receive one disbursement shortly after the beginning date of the semester.
+If the loan is a one-semester loan, the student will receive only one disbursement the semester chosen.

 - Evaluate potential lenders: